Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 It should be marked here that the existence of these modes is an immediate byproduct of the fact that the stationary states found herein are excited states of the spinor system.
+Namely, such modes would be absent in the case of the system's GS.
 Moreover, as long as these eigenfrequencies maintain their real nature, then their negative Krein signature further indicates that while a stationary solution is dynamically stable, it is simultaneously unstable thermodynamically~\cite{frantzeskakis2015defocusing}.
 The latter, in turn, implies that given a channel of energy dissipation, as in the case of the dissipative spinor system that will be discussed below, these eigendirections will be activated leading to an instability of the ensuing configuration.
 Notice that upon increasing $q$ so as to reach the phase transition point ($q=0$), in the vicinity of the latter, the aforementioned negative energy modes decrease in frequency, with both crossing the zero frequency axis around $q\approx -0.2$.
 At the same time also a decreasing in frequency positive energy mode crosses $\Omega=0$ and leads to the appearance of the finite imaginary part, $\rm{Im}(\Omega)\neq 0$, shown in Fig.~\ref{fig_2}$(\rm{b_1})$.
 The destabilization of the deformed VBV configuration is followed by a change in the Krein signature of the two (previously) negative energy modes from negative (light blue circles) to positive (black circles).